In-depth: Climate Change and Environment

 Uzbekistan’s geographic and climatic features, combined with its growing population and economy, can increase the nation’s vulnerability to environmental challenges.
 An on-going national objective has been to balance the effective management of existing environmental resources with the requirements of continued economic and industrial development.

-Helping achieve this objective has been a main goal of UNDP’s Environment and Energy Unit.
+Supporting the achievement of this objective has been a main goal of UNDP’s Sustainable Development Cluster.
 In close cooperation with the national and international partners, UNDP has worked with and provided assistance to both local communities and government agencies responsible for natural resources management and environmental protection.

 What Has Been Done